-As we approach the Registered Retirement Savings Plan (RRSP) contribution deadline of February 29, 2024, you may have questions on how much and whether to contribute to your RRSP, the Tax-Free Savings Account (TFSA) or the new FHSA.
+With the rising cost of living, you may be more motivated to maximize tax savings associated with the various registered accounts available to you.
+In this regard, you may have questions on how much and whether to contribute to your Registered Retirement Savings Plan (RRSP), the Tax-Free Savings Account (TFSA) or the new FHSA.
 In this article, we will address some of the most common questions.
 We have also provided a summary of the deadlines and contribution limits for each of these registered accounts in Appendix A.

 What are the key benefits of an RRSP and a TFSA?